 Later in your studies, you’ll be able to focus on your particular interests and specialize your degree within the discipline.
 Elective courses in many areas of study allow you to further explore your interests.
 The Music Studies Department is small, and faculty members mentor and guide you throughout your time in the Music Technology BS program and with career opportunities after graduation.
 See our suggested academic plan for the Music Technology Major program.

-Collaborate on your creative projects solo or with fellow classmates in Temple’s state-of the-art facilities, including a fully equipped music recording, editing and mixing rooms, all with surround sound.
+Collaborate on your creative projects solo or with fellow classmates in Temple’s state-of the-art facilities, including fully equipped music recording, editing and mixing rooms, all with surround sound.
 Learn more about the university’s audio and recording facilities.